CAOR-MINES-ParisTech/ukfm/docsource/source/auto_examples/pendulum.rst

 The model dynamics is based on the Euler equations of pendulum motion.

-We compute noisy measurements at low frequency based on the true state sequence.
+We compute noisy measurements at low frequency based on the true states.

 .. code-block:: default